Treatment Options for Stage II Melanoma

 - Several studies indicate that high dose interferon alfa-2b, a manufactured form of interferon, consistently delays relapse/recurrence of melanoma in patients with Stage IIB/C. However, studies have not consistently shown that interferon can extend overall survival.

 Clinical trials are research studies to evaluate new therapies and improve cancer care.
 These studies are responsible for most of the advances in cancer prevention, diagnosis, and treatment.
 If you have melanoma, you may be eligible to participate in a clinical trial.

-Several experimental treatments are currently being tested in Clinical Trials:
+Several treatments for Stage IV melanoma are currently being tested in clinical trials for Stage II:

 - Ipilimumab (Yervoy), pembrolizumab (Keytruda), and other therapies designed to boost the immune system to fight the return of melanoma

 - Targeted therapies and targeted therapy combinations that work by blocking the function of the mutated BRAF protein

 - Vaccines that may improve the specific immune response to melanoma